-Unusually for this site, I’ve covered most of Webb’s late period albums – largely because he’s only recorded a solo album each decade after the 1970s.
-He has also made three albums reworking his earlier songs – the first one, 1996’s Ten Easy Pieces, is a classic, but I’ve ignored the others.
-In many senses Webb’s discography is a good deal bigger, with albums of originals he produced for artists including the 5th Dimension, Richard Harris, The Supremes, and Art Garfunkel, and I’m planning to come back and cover some of those.
+Unusually for this site, I’ve covered most of Webb’s late period albums – he’s only recorded a solo album each decade after the 1970s.
+He has also made three albums reworking his earlier songs – the first one, 1996’s Ten Easy Pieces, is a classic, but I’ve skipped the others for now.
+Webb also wrote albums of material for artists including the 5th Dimension, Richard Harris, The Supremes, and Art Garfunkel.

 Jimmy Webb Album Reviews